-Patients with mild acute angioedema can usually be treated the same way as acute urticaria.
-In many cases the swelling is self-limiting and resolves spontaneously after a few hours or days.
+Patients with mild acute angioedema can usually be treated in the same way as acute urticaria.
+In many cases, the swelling is self-limiting and resolves spontaneously after a few hours or days.
 In more severe cases where there is persistent swelling, itchiness or pain the following medications may be used.

 |Step 1:||non-sedating antihistamines, eg, cetirizine|